 Assessments takes place through a range of innovative methods such as case studies, presentations, and exams.
 The apprentice will need to pass through the EPA (End Point Assessment) Gateway before completing the fully integrated EPA to achieve their qualification.

-Upon completion of the programme, apprentices will be equipped to:
+Upon completion of the diagnostic radiography degree apprenticeship, apprentices will be equipped to:

 - perform a diverse range of radiographic examinations on patients presenting with a range of complexities